Materials Not Accepted at Household Hazardous Waste Day:

 - No latex paint - Latex paint is non-hazardous and may be dried out and disposed of with regular trash.

 - Radioactive waste, including radioactive type smoke detectors (batteries can be removed and the smoke detector can be disposed of with regular trash)

 - Medical/Biological Waste, including sharps

 Effective July 1, 2012, home medical sharps are banned from disposal in trash or recycling by state law.
 Home medical sharps include all use and unused/unopened home sharps (hypodermic needles and lancets that result from personal use or use on pets- including Epipens.
-These items cannot be disposed of in the curbside program or at the recycling center.
+These items cannot be disposed of in the curbside program.

 Medical sharps (needles, syringes, lancets) are accepted at the Recycling Drop-Off Center, 255 Mt.
 Wayte Avenue, for residents that have a valid permit.
 Or at the Framingham Police Department, 1 William Welch Way.

 Sharps should be placed in a sealed container that is puncture and leakproof, such as a coffee can or soda bottle.
 They should NOT be placed in glass containers, paper, or plastic bags.